 Things should also be included in Plan B that could potentially run out of your budget and how to counter those during the wedding.

 3. They Don’t Acquire the Latest Planning Tools

 Understand the true purpose of technology!
 You need to make the most out of your plan by saving effort, money, and time.
 Your trusted little diary may have been your loyal friend since the inception of your business, but in today’s digital world learn to acquire technology to stay abreast.
 Keep your team on with you in developing and editing the wedding plan and budget within everyone’s access.

 The use of social media platforms, Google Docs, and other tools in event management can keep each detail in check and allowing each member of the team to see the most recent changes regardless of their location and availability.

 4. Cutting Costs Where They Shouldn’t

-An experienced event manager is well-versed how to get the best out of the client’s investment.
-Clearly recognize the areas which could be stripped off to save some budget, but be equally vigilant on areas which requires a decent capital.
+An experienced event manager is well-versed in how to get the best out of the client’s investment.
+Clearly recognize the areas which could be stripped off to save some budget, but be equally vigilant on areas that require decent capital.
 For instance, cutting the costs on catering is a big no-no, you don’t want the guests to complain and leave hungry, thirsty, or even without a cheap wedding toast.

 Having sufficient employees on board is another crucial thing.
 Labor costs and management are one of the most burning issues in wedding planning.
 So having scarce helping hands on a to-be couple’s big day can have worse consequences than going over budget.